Marc Lamothe: Columbus Blue Jackets

-Following the 1999-2000 season, Lamothe signed a deal with the Columbus Blue Jackets on September 1, 2000.
+Following the 1999–2000 season, Lamothe signed an AHL deal with the Columbus Blue Jackets on September 1, 2000.
 Lamothe spent the entire year in the minors, playing for the Syracuse Crunch of the AHL.

 Edmonton Oilers

-After a year with Columbus, Lamothe signed on with the Edmonton Oilers for the 2001–02 season.
-Despite having a strong showing in training camp, the Oilers elected to go with Jussi Markkanen to back up Tommy Salo, leaving Lamothe to play for the Hamilton Bulldogs for the AHL.
+After a year with Columbus, Lamothe signed an AHL contract with the Edmonton Oilers organization, for the 2001–02 season.
+Despite having a strong showing in training camp, the Oilers elected to go with Jussi Markkanen to back up Tommy Salo, leaving Lamothe to play the entire season with Hamilton.

 Detroit Red Wings

-The Detroit Red Wings signed Lamothe on 6 August 2002 to a one-year contract.
+The Detroit Red Wings signed Lamothe on August 5, 2002, to a one-year contract.
 Upon his arrival with the organization, he was assigned to the club's AHL affiliate, the Grand Rapids Griffins, to act as a mentor for the developing goaltender Joey MacDonald.
 Lamothe had a strong season in the AHL that year, winning the Aldege "Baz" Bastien Memorial Award for being the AHL's best goaltender and sharing the Harry "Hap" Holmes Memorial Award with MacDonald for combining to have the lowest Goals against average in the AHL.
 His efforts did not go unnoticed by the Red Wings organization.
 On 1 July 2003, the first day of NHL free agency, Lamothe was re-signed to another year-long contract with the Red Wings, and again began the season assigned to the Griffins with MacDonald.
 However, as the season progressed, Dominik Hašek left the team due to injury while Curtis Joseph became injured as well, leaving the Red Wings to call up Lamothe to support Manny Legace.
-While he was never needed to relieve Legace, Lamothe started against his former club, the Edmonton Oilers, on February 23 2004, skating to a 1–1 tie.
-The next morning, newspaper articles were printed in Canada documenting Lamothe's story, where he spent 10 years almost exclusively in the minors before starting in net for one of hockey's most popular and successful teams.
+While he was never needed to relieve Legace, Lamothe started against his former club, the Edmonton Oilers, on February 23, 2004, skating to a 1–1 tie.
+The next morning, newspapers reported on Lamothe's story, where he spent 10 years almost exclusively in the minors before starting in net for one of hockey's most popular and successful teams.
 Lamothe started once more before the season was over, making 26 saves for a 3–2 victory over the St. Louis Blues.

 European career

 At the end of the season, economic woes befell the NHL and ultimately lead to the 2004–05 NHL lockout.
-Despite his success at the AHL level, Lamothe never caught on as a NHL goaltender before the lockout.
+Despite his success at the AHL level, Lamothe never caught on as an NHL goaltender before the lockout.
 However, Lamothe was generating interest from Russian Super League, which offered both a higher level of competition and a higher salary than the AHL could offer.
-On June 14 2004, Lamothe moved overseas and signed with the Lokomotiv Yaroslavl.
+On June 14, 2004, Lamothe moved overseas and signed with the Lokomotiv Yaroslavl.
 He appeared in 54 contests for them that season.